microsoft/Product-Recommendations/README.md

 2. User-to-Item recommendations.

-By providing the recent transactions for a given user, the SAR algorithm can return personalize recommendations for that user.
+By providing the recent transactions for a given user, the SAR algorithm can return personalized recommendations for that user.

 ## Deployment Instructions